 In Fig. 12, Node C has a relative SNR with respect to Node A from -10 to 10 dB at the mutual receiver (Node B).
-The total packets underselected by A and C are shown (y-axis) as well as the difference of transmitted control messages (Node Cminus Node A).
-Even at a difference of 5 dB (C is the stronger transmitter), the number of control messages sent by C is much greater than A (104 packets), thereby removing some of the protection for data packets from A. This can be explained by the increase in probability of short, low-rate control packets of Cbeing captured over the control packets of A. Thus, C is less likely to back off when RTS packets overlap in time, thereby decreasing the probability that A can complete an RTS/CTS exchange (when the links are equivalent both back off with equal probability and this problem does not manifest).
-Considering the operation of collision/fading differentiation, after a successful RTS/CTS exchange, either the protocol halves or decrements the RTS window based on whether the data is lost or successful, respectively.
-In either case, both nodes would have periods where the RTS/CTS is not used.
-However, the weaker transmitter using collision/fading differentiation would consider a smaller relative number of these lost data packets sent when RTS/CTS is not used, thereby selecting a rate below the ideal rate (i.e., underselection occurs).
-Finding: The exaggeration of slight differences in link quality of the collision/fading differentiation mechanism is due to unequal channel accesses of the four-way handshake, favoring the flow that uses the four-way handshake.
+The total packets underselected by A and C are shown (yaxis) as well as the difference of transmitted control messages (Node C minus Node A).
+Even at a difference of 5 dB (C is the stronger transmitter), the number of control messages sent by C is much greater than A (104 packets), thereby removing some of the protection for data packets from A. Conversely, observe that when the difference is -5 dB (A is the stronger transmitter), A has greater protection from the 112 additional control packets compared to C. Therefore, the weaker transmitter using collision/fading differentiation, like the behavior of the protocol without the mechanism, has increased losses due to the lack of RTS protection and begins to lower the rate yielding increased underselection.
+Finding: The exaggeration of slight differences in link quality of the collision/fading differentiation mechanism is due to unequal use of the four-way handshake, favoring the flow that uses the four-way handshake.

 Interaction of Capture and Rate Adaptation.
-Extreme heterogeneity in the forwarding links results in physical layer capture (even with data packets) and drives rate adaptation to previously unexplored behavior.
-In Table II, the loss-triggered protocol has an increase in throughput for the stronger transmitter when the relative SNR is greater than or equal to 15 dB.
-This increase in throughput is due to the stronger transmitter no longer experiencing consecutive losses from collision, revealing that physical layer capture occurs even for data packets at these SNR differences.
-In our measurements, we find that although capture occurs almost completely with 1500-byte data packets with a 20-dB difference in SNR, the delivery ratio of RTS messages is reduced by only 10%.
+Extreme heterogeneity in the forwarding links results in physical layer capture and drives rate adaptation to previously unexplored behavior.
+In Table 2, the loss-triggered protocol has an increase in throughput for the stronger transmitter when the relative SNR is greater than or equal to 15 dB.
+This increase in throughput is due to the stronger transmitter no longer experiencing consecutive losses from collision, revealing that physical layer capture occurs at these SNR differences.
+In our measurements, we find that although capture occurs almost completely with 1500 byte data packets with a 20 dB difference in SNR, the delivery ratio of RTS messages is reduced by only 10%.
 This is due to exponential backoff within the MAC allowing sufficient spacing for a small-sized control message.

-In addition to the aforementioned imbalance of the loss-triggered mechanism, note that even with collision/fading differentiation, there is a 90% share taken by the stronger transmitter due to the imbalanced use of the four-way handshake (965 more RTS packets for the stronger transmitter).
-The SNR-triggered protocols, however, have the expected distribution according to the appropriate rate choice (approximately 2:1 from the modulation rate performance depicted in Fig. 7 with SNR of -45 and -60 dBm).
+In addition to the aforementioned imbalance of the losstriggered mechanism, note that even with collision/fading differentiation there is a 90% share taken by the stronger transmitter due to the imbalanced use of the four-way handshake (965 more RTS packets for the stronger transmitter).
+The SNR-triggered protocols, however, have the expected distribution according to the appropriate rate choice (approximately 2:1).
 One might expect that turning on RTS (thereby ensuring equal use per transmitter) would allow rate adaptation to be robust to physical layer capture.
-However, in the same scenario, if RTS is enabled for loss-triggered rate adaptation, the throughput distribution is 6.1 Mb/s (86%) and 945 kb/s (14%) since the RTS losses trigger a lowering of the modulation rate.
+However, in the same scenario, if RTS is enabled for losstriggered rate adaptation, the throughput distribution is 6.1 Mbps (86%) and 945 kbps (14%) since the RTS losses trigger a lowering of the modulation rate.
 Although there is sufficient spacing for the RTS packet of the capture-losing transmitter to fit within the exponential backoff window of the capture-winning transmitter, the four-way handshake only provides protection for the rate adaptation algorithm to physical layer capture when the RTS messages do not trigger the channel-state interpretation of the protocol.
-Finding: The joint interaction of rate adaptation and the physical layer capture effect causes significant reductions in throughput for the capture-losing node, which can be avoided if RTS losses are independent of rate selection triggering.
+Finding: The joint interaction of rate adaptation and the physical layer capture effect causes significant reductions in throughput for the capture-losing node which can be avoided if RTS losses are independent of rate selection triggering.

-C. In-Range Transmitters With Heterogeneous Forwarding Links
+4.3 In-range Transmitters with Heterogeneous Forwarding Links